This article was last updated by on

 7. Healthy Coconut Flower

-A Coconut flower develops inside a spathe, containing both male and female flowers.
-The male flower looks like lilies, and the female flowers resemble tiny fruits.
+A Coconut flower develops inside a spathe containing both male and female flowers.
+The male flower resembles lilies, and the female flowers resemble tiny fruits.

 Almost every part of the “tree of life” is consumable, so it is pretty safe to consume Coconut flowers.